martymcflywa/ecu/year_1/sem_2/CSI1101_computer_security/module_12/exam_information.md

 		- Traffic has already entered local network
 		- Only stops/filters traffic at the host

+#### Intrusion detection systems

+- Intrusion detection system
+	- Detect and react to attacks on network
+	- Identifies intrusion via signatures
+	- Reports intrusion activities
+- Rule based IDS
+	- Rules identify types of actions that match profiles for known intrusion attacks
+	- Signatures must be kept up to date
+		- Like anti virus
+	- Susceptible to undocumented attacks
+	- Attacks could be disguised or modified slighty to avoid detection
+- Anomaly based IDS
+	- Profile built on statistical representation of typical ways a user acts or host is used for what is considered normal
+	- Threshold set to determine what is abnormal
+		- Attacker may draw out attack so thresholds are not reached
+		- Slowly change IDS view of what is normal
+- Ethical issues
+	- Every packet may flow through IDS
+	- Inspected packet may contain confidential information

+#### Honeypots

+- Countermeasure based on deception
+- Simulates system or entire network
+- Attacker lured into honeypot thinking it is a vulnerable host / network
+	- Diverts attack away from actual resources

 ## Module 11: Web security

 - What is privacy